gameblabla/CSE2/README.md

 If you're a Visual Studio user, you can open the generated `CSE2.sln` file instead.

-Once built, the executables can be found in `build_en` or `build_jp`, depending on the selected language.
+Once built, the executables and assets can be found in the newly-generated `game` directory.

 ### Makefile (deprecated)